October 31st is almost here and while we may have to stay in this year, there are plenty of Halloween films on Netflix to sink our fangs into.

 Read more: Best Halloween films on Amazon Prime

-What will you watch on Netflix this Halloween?
+What will you watch Halloween films on Netflix?
 Have we missed any?
 Leave us a comment on our Facebook page @EntertainmentDailyFix and let us know.